994+ breaches tracked — check free

 Why was the Special K Data Feed Spam List breach so dangerous?

-The Special K Data Feed Spam List breach exposed 30,741,620 records — that is 30.7M people whose personal data is now circulating on the dark web.
-The combination of dates of birth, email addresses, genders makes this a medium-risk breach that should be addressed promptly.
+The Special K Data Feed Spam List breach exposed 30,741,620 records — 30.7M people whose personal data is now circulating in criminal markets.

 What data was stolen in the Special K Data Feed Spam List breach?